Gigaspaces/xap-docs/site/content/xap121net/query-linq.markdown

             select p;
 ```

-In addition, the [Enumerable.Any(Func(T, bool))](http://msdn.microsoft.com/en-us/library/bb534972) extension method can be used to check if any of the collection items match a specific predicate.
+In addition, the {{%exurl "Enumerable.Any(Func(T, bool))""http://msdn.microsoft.com/en-us/library/bb534972"%}} extension method can be used to check if any of the collection items match a specific predicate.
 For example, to query for entries whose *Cars* contains a red honda:

 ```csharp
 var query = from p in spaceProxy.Query<Person>()